 The MoU also acknowledges the co-organization of informal briefings on the UN Task Force on the Future of Cities for the Geneva-based organizations.

 “This MoU is a milestone for our cooperation.
-It constitutes an important step towards our common goal which is to advance the participation and engagement of cities in multilateralism” said Anh Thu Duong from the GCH, during the signatory ceremony.
+It constitutes an important step towards our common goal which is to advance the participation and engagement of cities in multilateralism” said Anh Thu Duong from the GCH, during the signing ceremony.

 Graham Alabaster, Chief of the UN-Habitat Office in Geneva affirmed that “UN-Habitat welcomes this agreement which provides a clear framework to our cooperation with GCH and strengthens our efforts to put forward the critical role played by urban systems in national, regional and multilateral processes”.